-The “first in, first out”, or FIFO, system of inventory management is one of the oldest and most popular management systems still around.
-The concept is simple; the items that come in first get sold first.
-This is important for several reasons, the first being safety.
-Even if youre selling nonperishable items, things that wont expire such as food, products still have a date past which they cant or shouldnt be sold or used.
-In other cases, while the product might technically still be safe to use, the packaging may have become out-of-date, therefore making the product obsolete.
+The “first in, first out,” or FIFO, system of inventory management is one of the oldest and most popular inventory management systems around.
+The concept is simple: the items that come in first get sold first.
+FIFO prioritizes safety, especially with perishable items such as food.
+Even if you’re selling nonperishable items, your products may still have a date past which they can’t or shouldn’t be sold or used.
+Although the product is technically still safe to use, the packaging may be out of date, making the product obsolete.
 Also, the older a product and the longer it is stored, the more likely it is to become damaged.

 Prioritize With the ABC System